Acute Renal (Kidney) Failure

 The kidneys have multiple important functions in the body.
 The primary functions of the kidneys are to remove toxic and waste products from the blood, maintain water and electrolyte balance, and produce a variety of hormones.
-In acute kidney failure this means that the problem develops over a short period of time such as several days or even hours.
+In acute kidney failure, the problem develops over a short period of time, such as several days or even hours.

-Things that can cause kidney failure include a wide variety of causes.
-Toxins such as lilies in cats, raisins or grape ingestion in dogs, anti-freeze and certain drugs including over-the-counter human medications such as ibuprofen (Advil) can cause acute kidney failure.
-Severe infections of the kidney caused by bacteria such as Leptospirosis, as well as severe dehydration from other systemic disease such as extreme vomiting, diarrhea, heatstroke, sepsis, hypercoagulable states that lead to clot formation, can all cause kidney failure.
-Although a severe disease process acute renal failure can be reversed in certain cases.
+There is a wide variety of causes of kidney failure.
+Toxins, such as lilies in cats, raisins or grape ingestion in dogs, anti-freeze, and certain drugs (including over-the-counter human medications such as ibuprofen) can cause acute kidney failure.
+Severe infections of the kidney caused by bacteria such as Leptospirosis, as well as severe dehydration from other systemic disease can all cause kidney failure.
+Examples of these systemic diseases include extreme vomiting, diarrhea, heatstroke, sepsis, and hypercoagulable states that lead to clot formation.
+Although a severe disease process, acute renal failure can be reversed in certain cases.

 Symptoms of acute kidney failure can include the following: